LostArtefacts/TRX/README.md

 - `disable_healing_between_levels`: disables healing Lara between level reloads (for No Heal challenge runs).
 - `enable_red_healthbar`: replaces the default golden healthbar with a red one.
-- `enable_enemy_healthbar`: enables showing healthbar for the active enemy
+- `enable_enemy_healthbar`: enables showing healthbar for the active enemy.
-- `fix_end_of_level_freeze`: fix game freeze when ending the level with the Action key held
+- `fix_end_of_level_freeze`: fix game freeze when ending the level with the Action key held.

 ## Building